 DeLawrence Grant and the Raiders defense sacked Jets QB Chad Pennington four times.
 AP Photo.

 The Silver and Black's defense forced the Jets into a three and out.
 Darrien Gordon called for a fair catch of a punt at the Raiders 37.
 The Raiders also went three and out.
+Shane Lechler's punt went out of bounds at the 23-yard line.
+Pennington lost the ball and Travian Smith recovered the fumble on the 27.

 A few plays later, RB Charlie Garner blasted through to the one.
 Crockett's 1-yard touchdown run, followed by Janikowski's point after, put the Raiders up 10-3 with 13:44 left in the first half.